https://mrgirgis.blogspot.com/

 Analytics at Work:

-Analytical skills help you dig into problems and come out with
+Analytical skills help you dig into problems

-facts-based solutions.
 While some technical skills like data

-analysis and visualization are elements of analytical skills,
+analysis and visualization are elements

-there are also soft skills like creativity and communication
+skills like creativity and communication

-that are essential to being an effective analytical thinker.
+that are essential to being an effective

-No matter what kinds of analytical skills you have, show them
+No matter what kinds of analytical skills

-off on your resume and in the interview by detailing your unique,
+and in the interview by detailing your unique,

 informative analytical problem-solving process.